sapling-data/loki-svelte-starter/README.md

   internal: true,
 };
 ```
 Please make sure you update this information correctly, since it will be used to construct the API endpoints for deploying your code.
-It is recommended to set up a page in Loki's App Builder (along with an appropriate security model) for your Vue app to deploy to **before** configuring your Vue app.
+It is recommended to set up a page in Loki's App Builder (along with an appropriate security model) for your Svelte app to deploy to **before** configuring your Svelte app.

 #### Environment variables
 Deploying to Loki requires providing access to valid Loki credentials via environment variables.
 Add a [.env file to your project root and use dotenv](https://github.com/motdotla/dotenv#readme) to accomplish this.
 Use `LOKI_USERNAME`, `LOKI_PASSWORD`, `VITE_LOKI_USERNAME`, and `VITE_LOKI_PASSWORD` as your variable names.